lowandrew/Plasmid_Assembler/docs/usage.md

 - resistance/virulence/incompatibility databases (also included with PlasmidExtractor distribution)
 - the path to a folder where you would like your output to be place (this folder will be created if it does not exist).

+To use PlasmidExtractor, make sure you have the conda environment (if installed with conda) or virtualenv (if installed using pip) activated, and then you'll be good to go.
+Typing `PlasmidExtractor.py` on the command line should bring up a help menu telling you what arguments you need to provide for PlasmidExtractor.
 For example, in order to analyze the reads in the directory `/home/user/reads` and place the output into `output` using the default plasmid database, the command would be:
 `PlasmidExtractor.py -i /home/user/reads -o output -p databases/plasmid_db.fasta -d databases`